BCM-Neurosurgery/PythonBlackrock/README.md

 `pip install cerebus-0.4-cp312-cp312-win_amd64.whl`

 ## Usage
-As of version 1.0, to use the script, use `import Path_To_Script_Folder/BlackRockUtils as bru`.
+As of version 1.0, to use the script, you'll need to copy the BlackRockUtils.py file in your code.

+Use `import Path_To_Script_Folder/BlackRockUtils as bru`.

 After that, run `emuNum, subjID, logTable=bru.get_next_log_entry()`

 and `emuSaveName = bru.make_EmuSaveName(emuNum, subjID, ExpName)`, where `ExpName` is a string representing the name of your task.

 After that, to send a comment simply use `task_comment(CommentString, emuSaveName)`.

+## In Progress
+Work in progress to create a wheel so that script doesn't have to be copied.